zcherna/Capstone-Predicting-Customer-Subscription-to-Financial-Products/README.md

 The first step in my modeling process was to perform data preprocessing.
 I created a new column called ‘made_deposit_binary’, which assigned a 0 to customers who did not subscribe and a 1 to customers who did subscribe to a term deposit.
 I then created a numeric pipeline to StandardScale numeric data, and a categorical pipeline to OneHotEncode categorical data.
 I then assigned variables to the numeric and categorical feature columns, and instantiated a column transformer containing the mini pipelines.
 My next step was to assign variables to my predictors and target, and then split the data into a training and test set.
 To easily obtain cross validation scores and visualize my models, I imported the "ModelWithCV()" class provided by Flatiron which uses 10 as the kfolds parameter.
 As I mentioned earlier, there is a class imbalance in this dataset.
 To account for this, I used the SMOTE oversampling technique, however the results did not show any accuracy improvement over the models without SMOTE.
 I then utilized GridSearch in order to perform hyperparameter tuning.
 In the next section, I discuss the results of my final model.
+# Final Evaluation

+# Recommendations
+The bank needs to capitalize on the high yield customers who are already a natural fit for a term deposit.
+Based on my findings, high yield customers include the young and old age groups, students, retirees, and people without a mortgage.
+However, my model should be used to make predictions about individual customers and group them accordingly.
+Recognizing that call centers are effective yet expensive, I recommend that the bank start its next campaign with a lean call center that is specifically dedicated to converting that small pool of high yield customers.
+As for the low yield customers, I would recommend targeting them with an automated email campaign that offers promotions that fit their specific needs.
+For example, a flexible duration deposit whereby they could access liquidity sooner than normal.
+# Next Steps
+The strategy that I outlined today should help the bank maximize future subscriptions, and minimize customer acquisition costs.
+However, as time goes on, new factors will inevitably influence whether or not a customer is likely to subscribe.
+Therefore, my model should continue to be used, updated and fine tuned as more data becomes available.
+I’m also working on an application to deploy the model, which I hope to have available soon.
+## For More Information

+See the full analysis in the [Jupyter Notebook](./index.ipynb) or review this [presentation](./presentation.pdf).

+**For additional info, contact:**
+- Zach Cherna: zacharycherna@gmail.com